mo22/react-native-mo-orientation/readme.md

 ## TODO
 - [ ] check which is the correct field for orientations (check tablet etc.?) on android display.getRotation() or configuration.getOrientation() ?
+- [ ] can we get the device orientation as event just like in ios? (i.e. also facing top etc)